Symbolic image: bridge in Hanoi, Vietnam

 Germany's approach

 Germany views its role as that of a learning partner, too, and intends to further strengthen that aspect in the future.
-Engaging in trilateral cooperation is an opportunity for Germany to enhance its political and strategic credibility and legitimacy and to help make development more participatory, sustainable and effective.
+Taking part in triangular cooperation is an opportunity for Germany to enhance its political and strategic credibility and legitimacy and to help make development more participatory, sustainable and effective.

 Practical examples